 Picking Up After Your Dog

 If your dog goes to the toilet in public you have to pick up after them, it’s the law.
 If you don’t you could be issued a fixed fine and if it goes to court you could pay up to £1000.
 There isn’t an excuse when it comes to picking up after your dog.
 Not having a poo bag or not seeing your dog go to the toilet will not get you out of trouble.
-Dog faeces is a big problem in the UK, be a responsible owner and pick up after your dog.
+Dog feces is a big problem in the UK, be a responsible owner and pick up after your dog.

 You are also required by law to ensure your dog always has an identification tag.
 The tag should have your name and address on and ideally a telephone number.
 If you lose your dog and someone finds them then they will be able to contact you directly.

 You should train your dog properly from a puppy.
-Take them to training classes and put the time in to work on their obedience and overall training.
-It’s important that you have control over your dog in public places, otherwise you could run into problems.
+Take them to training classes and put the time into work on their obedience and overall training.
+It’s important that you have control over your dog in public places, otherwise, you could run into problems.
 Don’t let your dog off the lead if they are not trained properly.
 You need to be confident that they will come back to you on command and obey your instructions.